Visiting the magnificent Chateau de Chenonceau: Loire Valley

-The Chateau Chenonceau has been a must-visit for me ever since I saw photographs of this stunningly beautiful fairytale castle.
-The former hunting grounds of the French King’s the Chenonceau Chateau spans the River Cher in the Loire Valley and is nicknamed “Château des Dames”.
+The most famous chateau in France has to be the Chateau Chenonceau and has been a must-visit for me ever since I saw photographs of this stunningly beautiful fairytale castle.
+The former hunting grounds of the French King’s Chenonceau Chateau spans the River Cher in the Loire Valley and is nicknamed “Château des Dames”.

 The castles or Chateau of the Loire Valley are one of Frances’s major attractions and the area of the Loire has more than 300 castles in the 175 miles stretch along the Loire River.
 The château Chenonceau has been part of the UNESCO World Heritage since 2017.
 The Loire River was once immensely important.
 It has long been a way for Celts, Greeks, Romans and others to trade up and down its length.
 When France became a nation the Loire Valley was the dividing point between the north and south of the country.
 During the Hundred Years War, the Loire Valley was a battleground between the French and the English.

 We took a leisurely drive down to the Val de Loire (Loire Valley) from Lassay in the Mayenne which took around 3 hours.
 We planned to stay in Amboise which is the perfect centre point for visiting many chateaux, not to mention enjoying some fine French cuisine and fabulous Loire Valley wines.

 When the Hundred Years’ War ended in 1453, these castles or chateaux were turned from defensive forts to Palaces.
 At this time Tours was the capital of France and Louis XI made his Touraine Chateau his permanent residence.
 The court followers of course decided to copy the King and they bought up ruined castles and restored them to be suitable princely residences.